rehmanali1994/rehmanali1994.github.io/_projects/PulseEcho_1.md

     </div>
 </div>
 <div class="caption" style="text-align: justify;">
-    Example of liver imaging in rats with average and local sound speed estimates {% cite Ali2021LayeredMedia %}.
+    Example of Liver Imaging in Rats with Average and Local Sound Speed Estimates {% cite Ali2021LayeredMedia %}.
 (Top) First rat shown is a female obese Zucker rat with a steatosis grade of 1.
 The local sound speed in the liver was measured to be 1562.8 m/s.
 The sound speed measured in the excised liver sample was 1557 m/s.
 (Bottom) Second rat is a female obese Zucker rat with a steatosis grade of 3.
 The local sound speed in the liver was measured to be 1522.4 m/s.
 The sound speed measured in the excised liver sample was 1511 m/s.
 See the complete study on liver steatosis in obese Zucker rats {% cite Telichko2022RatStudy %}.
 </div>